 LIE #1: CHRISTIANS SHOULD WORSHIP ON SATURDAY

 Despite being at odds with New Testament teachings, Seventh-Day Adventists take great pride in and very zealously promote their belief that Christians should worship on Saturday.
 The pattern in the New Testament is that Christians met, preached, tithed, etc. on the first day of the week, Sunday.
 Note particularly Acts 20:6-7 where Paul is in Troas for seven days and the day these early Christians chose to come together, observe communion ("break bread"), and preach was Sunday.

 1 Cor.
 16:1-2 "Now concerning the collection for the saints, as I have given order to the churches of Galatia, even so do ye.
-Upon thefirst day of the week let every one of you lay by him in store, as God hath prospered him, that there be no gatherings when I come."
+Upon the first day of the week let every one of you lay by him in store, as God hath prospered him, that there be no gatherings when I come."

 Seventh-Day Adventists will argue that keeping the sabbath is part of the Ten Commandments (Ex.
 20:8) and none of the other commandments have been done away with.
 This is very true, however, unlike the other nine, Christ brought new revelation directly impacting how Christians are to deal with the sabbath.
 Jesus, who called himself "Lord of the sabbath," on more than one occasion taught that Jewish laws of the Old Testament for keeping the sabbath do not apply to New Testament Christians.